confluentinc/ccloud-sdk-go-v2/networking/v1/docs/NetworkingV1NetworkStatus.md

 ### NewNetworkingV1NetworkStatus

-`func NewNetworkingV1NetworkStatus(phase string, supportedConnectionTypes NetworkingV1SupportedConnectionTypes, activeConnectionTypes NetworkingV1ConnectionTypes, ) *NetworkingV1NetworkStatus`
+`func NewNetworkingV1NetworkStatus(phase string, supportedConnectionTypes Set, activeConnectionTypes Set, ) *NetworkingV1NetworkStatus`

 NewNetworkingV1NetworkStatus instantiates a new NetworkingV1NetworkStatus object
 This constructor will assign default values to properties that have it defined,